 What is chronic pain?

-Chronic pain is often defined as any pain lasting more than 12 weeks, and can range in intensity from mild to severe.
+Chronic pain is often defined as any pain lasting more than 12 weeks and can range in intensity from mild to severe.
 Most types of pain resolve after the physical injury heals.
 However, chronic pain can last for months and even years after the physical injury heals.
 In fact, chronic pain can even occur when there’s no known trigger for the pain.
-Chronic pain has reached epidemic proportions in Canada and US, with millions of people suffering from it on a daily basis.
+Chronic pain has reached epidemic proportions in Canada and the US, with millions of people suffering from it on a daily basis.
 Since chronic pain is psychologically difficult to endure, it can often trigger anxiety and depression.
 This debilitating condition is often associated with other health problems, including fatigue; sleep disturbance, decreased appetite, and mood changes.

 What are the causes of chronic pain?

 Chronic pain can be caused by a variety of conditions.
 Chronic pain may arise from physical injuries, such as a back sprain, or an ongoing illness.
 Sometimes, there is no clear cause that can be found.
 Chronic pain can change the way neurons (nerve cells in the brain and spinal cord) transmit and process sensory information, and become hypersensitive to pain messages.

 Chronic pain is often associated with conditions which cause long-lasting pain.
 These include the following:

 This is the most common form of arthritis, affecting millions of individuals worldwide.
 In osteoarthritis, the protective cartilage on the ends of bones wears down due to “wear and tear.”
 This causes increased friction, and pain and inflammation at joints.
 Although osteoarthritis can damage any joint in your body, the disorder most commonly affects joints in your hands, knees, hips and spine.